-Suctioning the tracheostomy tube is done whenever needed like when the patient’s oxygenation level is desaturating, when breath sounds are abnormal upon auscultation and when there are episodes of dyspnea.
+Suctioning the tracheostomy tube is done whenever needed like when the patient’s oxygenation level is desaturating, when breath sounds are abnormal upon auscultation, and when there are episodes of dyspnea.

 IMPORTANT: The timing of suctioning should be tailored to each patient rather than performed on a set schedule.
-Assess the patient first and determine signs that suggest a need for suctioing such as changes in respiratory rate, wheezing, unsuccessful attempts to clear secretions, decreased oxygen saturation, copious secretions, and increased work of breathing.
+Assess the patient first and determine signs that suggest a need for suctioning such as changes in respiratory rate, wheezing, unsuccessful attempts to clear secretions, decreased oxygen saturation, copious secretions, and increased work of breathing.

 Suctioning is usually done during the following instances:

-- When waking up – the respiratory tract normally accumulates mucous discharges while sleeping.
+- When waking up – The respiratory tract normally accumulates mucous discharges while sleeping.
 Suctioning should be routinely done upon waking up to remove these mucous discharges.

-- Before feeding – suctioning the tracheostomy tube before feeding will ensure adequate oxygen supply to the body while feeding.
+- Before feeding – Suctioning the tracheostomy tube before feeding will ensure adequate oxygen supply to the body while feeding.
 It is important to remove the mucous discharges lodged into the respiratory tract before starting to feed.

-- After feeding – when suctioning the patient after feeding, you should wait an hour after the last feeding.
+- After feeding – When suctioning the patient after feeding, you should wait an hour after the last feeding.
 This is important in reducing the chances of vomiting.

-- After nebulization/aerosol treatment –nebulizations or aerosol treatments loosen sticky phlegm in the respiratory tract.
+- After nebulization/aerosol treatment –Nebulizations or aerosol treatments loosen sticky phlegm in the respiratory tract.
 Suctioning after a nebulization or an aerosol treatment is recommended especially if chest physiotherapy has been done after the treatment.